S. 3977: Bankruptcy Threshold Adjustment Act of 2026

 Small-business owners carrying up to $7.5 million in debt

-If you run an operating business and your total qualifying debt is at or below $7,500,000, S. 3977 could let you use the small-business bankruptcy track instead of a more complex Chapter 11 case.
+If you run an operating business and your total qualifying debt is at or below $7,500,000, S. 3977 could let you use the small-business track instead of a more complex and expensive Chapter 11 case.

 Households with regular income but larger debt loads

-If your debts are too high for today's Chapter 13 limit but still below $2,750,000, this bill could reopen Chapter 13 as an option.
+If your debts are too high for today's Chapter 13 limit but still under $2,750,000, this bill could put Chapter 13 back on the table.

 Married couples filing together

-Spouses with combined debts under $2,750,000 could still use Chapter 13 together, which matters for households juggling mortgages, business guarantees, medical debt, and credit lines.
+Spouses with combined debts under $2,750,000 could still use Chapter 13 together, which matters for households juggling a mortgage, business guarantees, medical bills, and credit lines at once.

 Business owners with insider or affiliate loans

-If part of your debt is money owed to related parties, those balances would not count toward the $7.5 million Subchapter V ceiling.
+If part of what you owe is money lent by related parties, those balances would not count toward the $7.5 million Subchapter V ceiling.

 Who is affected by S. 3977?